President's Dining Room

 The President's Dining Room is a dining room located in the northwest corner of the second floor of the White House.
 It is located directly above the Family Dining Room on the State Floor and looks out upon the North Lawn.
 The Dining Room is adjacent to the Family Kitchen, a small kitchen designed for use by the First Family, and served by a dumbwaiter connected to the main kitchen on the ground floor.

-The space was originally occupied by a bedroom suite known as the Prince of Wales Room.
-From 1929 to 1948, this suite was known as the Lincoln Bedroom.
+Beginning in the 19th century the space was occupied by a bedroom suite known as the Prince of Wales Room, named for an 1860 stay by the then-Prince of Wales, Albert Edward.
+From 1929 to 1948, this suite was known as the Lincoln Bedroom, with furnishings acquired by First Lady Mary Todd Lincoln (the current Lincoln Bedroom is now down the hall, in what was Lincoln's office suite).
 The bedroom suite was structurally changed in 1961 to create a dining room and kitchen in the First Family's residence.

 Early history of the room

 The President's Dining Room is located in the northwest corner of the Second Floor.
 When this part of the Executive Residence was completed in 1809, a bedroom suite occupied the space.
 What is now the private stairs and Cosmetology Room were the eastern chamber and closet of the suite, A bedroom and toilet occupied what is now the President's Dining Room, and a lady's dressing room was in the space currently occupied by the Family Kitchen, the kitchen storage space, and the pantry.

 This space was little changed by 1825.
 Since the private stairs from the Ground Floor were now complete, the closet in the eastern chamber was removed and a landing for the stairs inserted in the middle of the room.
 This effectively created an open storage area in the southern third of the chamber.
 First Lady Louisa Adams and her niece, Mary Hellen, used the bedroom and dressing room as a bedroom suite (but did not occupy the eastern chamber).
 From March 1829 to the summer of 1830, all three rooms were occupied by Jack and Emily Donelson and their four children.
 President William Henry Harrison used the larger bedroom as his personal bedroom during his 32-day presidency in 1841.
 Robert Tyler (son of President John Tyler), his wife, and daughter used all three rooms from April 1841 to March 1845.
 From 1845 to 1849, the bedroom, dressing room, and eastern chamber were used by Augusta Tabb Walker and her two small children.